dikpaal/s-i-m-s/README.md

   3. The Main Menu,
   4. All the modules in "common-to-both" file,
   5. The entire "Customer side",
-  6. Profit / Loss Calculator,
+  6. Profit / Loss Calculator, and
-  7. Debugging, and
+  7. Debugging
-  8. Verification

 *This project does not include a UI